Silent e: Effect on vowels

 When final e is not silent, this may be indicated in various ways in English spelling.
 When representing /iː/, this is usually done via doubling (refugee, employee, with employe as an obsolete spelling).
 Non-silent e can also be indicated by a diacritical mark, such as a grave accent (learnèd) or a diaeresis (learnëd, Brontë).
 Other diacritical marks are preserved in loanwords (résumé, café, blasé), or introduced on this pattern (maté), though these diacritics are frequently omitted.
 Other words have no indication that the e is not silent (pace, Latin loanword meaning "with due respect to").

 The a group

 The sounds of the a group are some of the more dialectically complex features of contemporary modern English; the phonemes represented in modern "short" a include /æ/, /ɑː/, and /ɔː/.
 See broad A and cot–caught merger for some of the cross-dialect complexities of the English a group.
 A silent e typically moves a to /eɪ/.

 The e group

 Silent e typically moves e to /iː/.
 This change is generally consistent across nearly all English dialects today, though previously many dialects used //eː// instead before migrating to //iː//.
 Some parts of Mid-Ulster English still use //eː//.

 The i group

 For the "long vowel" represented in written English by i, the effect of silent e is to turn it into a diphthong /aɪ/.
+If i precedes a word final que – which usually occurs in words of French origin (unique, pique) – or the rarer gue (fatigue, intrigue) the silent e appears to turn i into //iː//.